Representative Cyndi Munson

 Cyndi has spent over a decade working in the non-profit community.
 Passionate about education and criminal justice reform, she most recently served OK Messages Project, a non-profit working to improve children’s lives through shared reading with their incarcerated parent, as the Development and Community Engagement Coordinator.
 Prior to joining OK Messages Project, she served in a variety of professional roles in her five years with Girl Scouts of Western Oklahoma.
 Her insight helped to provide leadership programs for thousands of girls in low-income schools, juvenile detention centers, and public housing.

 Elected in September of 2015, Cyndi became the first Asian-American woman elected to the Oklahoma Legislature.
-In December of 2018, she was elected by her Democratic colleagues as the House Democratic Caucus Chair for the 57th Legislature.
+In May of 2021, she was elected by her Democratic colleagues as the House Democratic Leader for the 59th Legislature.
+In May of 2023, she was re-elected as House Democratic Leader for the 60th Legislature.
 She primarily focuses on issues pertaining to children, women, working families, public education, criminal and juvenile justice reform, election and voter reform, and Alzheimer’s.

-In her free time, she enjoys running, reading, practicing yoga, hiking, painting, puzzles, and mentoring young women across the state.
+In her free time, she enjoys running, reading, rowing, hiking, painting, and mentoring young women across the state.
+And most importantly, she is obsessed with her precious and perfect nephew, Jude.

 LEGISLATIVE SERVICE: